Shao0913/hugo-template-cv/content/publication/shao-nonlinear-2023/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: The International Joint Conference on Neural Networks
+publication: In *The International Joint Conference on Neural Networks*
-publication_short: IJCNN
+publication_short: In *IJCNN*
 abstract: Graph-based semi-supervised learning (GSSL) has been used successfully in various applications.
 Existing methods leverage the graph structure and labeled samples for classification.
 Label Propagation (LP) and Graph Neural Networks (GNNs)